supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/approx_vector/readme.md

 ### Settings:

-- **classes** - Choose classes to apply transformation.
+- **Сlasses** - Choose classes to apply transformation.
 Only classes with shape `line` or `polygon` are allowed.
-- **epsilon** - Approximation accuracy, maximum distance between the original curve and its approximation.
+- **Epsilon** - Determines how close or far points of interest should be considered for approximating vectors.
+The smaller the epsilon, the more detailed the result will be.
+The larger the epsilon, the more general the result will be.

 ### Example.
 Approximate vector figures